JackEdTaylor/bubblemask/README.md

 ![](img/post/face3a_mask.png)
 ![](img/post/face3b_mask.png)

-There are only small differences in the approaches, owing to (I think?) floating point precision:
+There are only small differences in the approaches, owing to (I think?) imprecision at the extremeties of bubbles in the convolution-based method:

 ```python
 plt.imshow(mask3a-mask3b)